devpatel13/chandrayan-TDD/README.md

 ## Description
 This program helps the Chandrayaan spacecraft navigate through the galaxy using galactic coordinates (x, y, z).
 The spacecraft receives commands from Earth, and it can move forward/backward, turn left/right, and rotate up/down based on its initial direction.

+## Note
+A pdf documentaion of the steps followed during the testing is upploaded on the repo.

 ## Requirements
 - Node.js with Jest for running tests